-Fig. 5.195: Heatmap configuration.
+Fig. 5.217: Heatmap configuration.

-number specify how many subdivision to make; the colors specify the start and the end of the range color that will follow the same range of the values:
+The choroplet visualization allows a user to precisely associate values to areas, very useful when spatial attribute specify a geometry instead of a single point.
+The classes method specify the subdivision algorithm and the classes number specify how many subdivision to make; the colors specify the start and the end of the range color that will follow the same range of the values: